Hannah Lowe and Selima Hill on T S Eliot Prize Shortlist

 Selima Hill's Men Who Feed Pigeons brings together seven contrasting but complementary poem sequences by ‘this brilliant lyricist of human darkness’ (Fiona Sampson) relating to men and different kinds of women’s relationships with men.
 Selima Hill grew up in a family of painters in farms in England and Wales, and has lived in Dorset for the past 40 years.
 Her 2008 Bloodaxe retrospective Gloria: Selected Poems was followed by eight further collections.
 Her 20th collection Men Who Feed Pigeons was published by Bloodaxe on 16 September 2021, and was shortlisted for the Forward Prize for Best Collection as well as the T S Eliot Prize.

 Hannah Lowe's third collection The Kids was also published by Bloodaxe on 16 September 2021.
-It is the Poetry Book Society's Choice for Autumn 2021.
-At the heart of this book of sonnets are ‘The Kids’, the students she nurtured during her decade of teaching in an inner-city sixth form in the 2000s.
-The poems draw on that experience, but the scenarios are largely fictitious.
-In the central section, Hannah writes about herself coming of age in the riotous 80s and 90s, while the final poems bear witness to her young son learning to negotiate contemporary London.
+It is the Poetry Book Society's Choice for Autumn 2021 and won the Costa Poetry Award 2021.
+Hannah Lowe taught for a decade in an inner-city London sixth form.
+At the heart of this book of compassionate and energetic sonnets are fictionalised portraits of ‘The Kids’, the students she nurtured.
+But the poems go further, meeting her own child self as she comes of age in the riotous 80s and 90s, later bearing witness to her small son learning to negotiate contemporary London.
+Across these deeply felt poems, Lowe interrogates the acts of teaching and learning with empathy and humour.
+Social class, gender and race – and their fundamental intersection with education – are investigated with an ever critical and introspective eye.
+These boisterous and musical poems explore the universal experience of what it is to be taught, to learn and to teach.
 Her previous two Bloodaxe collections are Chick (2014), winner of the 2015 Michael Murphy Prize, and Chan (2016).

 Selima Hill gave a rare interview to The Poetry Review Podcast in April 2021.
 She read a number of poems from her 20th collection Men Who Feed Pigeons and was in conversation with Emily Berry, Editor of The Poetry Review.
 Listen to this delightful conversation here.